humanitarian use devices (HUD)

 An approved HDE application authorizes the applicant to market the HUD.
 The labeling for the HUD must state that the device is an HUD and that the effectiveness of the device has not been demonstrated.

 Before an HUD under an approved HDE can be used at the University of Utah or its affiliates for clinical care, approval by an IRB is required, with the exception of emergency use.
 An HUD is the only situation where federal regulations require the IRB to approve and monitor an activity that is clearly not research.
-Research is not required for the use of an HUD, and each IRB is free to establish its own criteria for IRB approval.
 The IRB review of HUDs can be particularly challenging, given that there is no research objective or design, no investigational device, no subjects, no study harm, or benefits.
 The primary reason for this requirement may be to give notice to the institution that the HUD will be used.
 It should be noted that the IRB’s approval for the use of an HUD at a facility to treat or diagnose patients in the course of providing clinical care does not mean that there is IRB approval of a clinical investigation involving the HUD.

 Issues to Consider: